brendanzab/language-garden/elab-stlc-letrec-unification/README.md

 This is an implementation of recursive let bindings for the simply typed lambda calculus.
 These are elaborated to a primitive fixed-point combinator in the core language.
+Mutually recursive let bindings are elaborated to fixed-points over tuples of functions.

+Due to the introduction of general recursion to the language, care must be taken when implementing quotation, as the naive approach will lead to infinite loops when quoting under-applied recursive definitions.
+To avoid this, we disable the unfolding of recursive definitions during quotation.

-Thanks goes to [Karl Meakin](https://github.com/Kmeakin) for help in trying out different approaches and pointing out bugs when implementing this.
+Thanks goes to [Karl Meakin](https://github.com/Kmeakin) for help in exploring different approaches and pointing out bugs in my initial implementations.

 ## Project overview